 Beckley Program: Concord University’s commitment to community has long extended well beyond the confines of its home campus in Athens.
 Over the years the Beckley-Raleigh County area has become the focus of Concord’s growing off-campus program.
 What began in the mid-1970s as a modest effort to deliver business classes to Beckley has blossomed since then into an ambitious program that features a full-service off-campus center in Beckley and a student enrollment that averages 600 per semester.
+Courses for business majors with concentrations in accounting, management, and marketing are offered.
+Concord’s program in Beckley includes many courses toward the completion of the Bachelor of Science degree in social work, selected classes in teacher education, and the full range of general studies courses designed to support these and Concord’s other degree programs.
 Besides business concentrations in accounting, management, and marketing, Concord’s program in Beckley features the BS degree in social work, selected classes in teacher education, and the full range of general studies courses designed to support these and Concord’s other degree programs.

 With significant support from Concord’s Athens campus, the Beckley Center provides a variety of support services tailored to the needs of the adult and part-time student.
 These include financial aid assistance, counseling, career education and job placement services, academic advising, tutoring, textbook buyback, placement testing and registration services, scholarship support and work study opportunities, and the counsel of talented and dedicated instructors.